20-Jan-2017, 21:49 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Roger's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Roger, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
+It is likely that he will respond strongly to beauty and will deeply appreciate serenity and order around him.
 He will also show a high degree of sensitivity to sensual stimuli in his immediate environment, such as noise, smells, and the tone of the voices around him.
-Roger is a child who needs a great deal of order and structure, particularly in a regular routine of homework, domestic [...]
+Roger [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
-The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Roger's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality.
-Although Roger is a child, in many ways he is also innately a parent, instinctively drawn toward protecting all that is young, helpless or in pain.
-In the early months of life this gift of empathy may show itself as an acute attunement to the unexpressed feelings of parents [...] [..]
-He may become very sulky and moody at such times, and is capable of generating a truly murky atmosphere even when saying nothing.
-It is important for Roger to learn to express his anxiety directly, rather than through psychosomatic symptoms or silent atmospheric protest.
-Even if [...]
+The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Roger's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
+Roger is capable of a surprising amount of genuine tenderness and concern at a very early age.
+This does not imply that he is some sort of little angel who is incapable of sulks, tantrums, emotional outbursts and little manipulations.
+In fact, any feeling of personal rejection [...] [..]
+But there is likely to be a recurring sense of anxiety in Roger which is triggered by any difficult undercurrents he senses in others, as well as by any change in the environment which could result in the possibility of isolation.
+He may become very sulky and moody at [...]
 Hidden traits [..]
-As he gets older he may grow to fear the unpredictable and divisive aspect of his own personality because of the danger of alienating loved ones even though a greater sense of separateness is precisely what he most needs.
-A powerful craving for freedom will inevitably [...]
+These bouts of rebelliousness are likely to leave quite a lot of anxiety in their wake, and Roger will be unusually vulnerable and in need of reassurance afterward.
+As he gets older he may grow to fear the unpredictable and divisive aspect of his own personality because [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future